 - A1.
-The Board is developing a new IFRS Standard for insurance contracts, IFRS 17 Insurance Contracts.
+The Board is developing a new IFRS Standard for insurance contracts, IFRS 17

+Insurance Contracts.
 The Standard sets out the principles that an entity needs to apply in order to report information about insurance contracts that it issues and reinsurance contracts that it acquires.1 - A2.
 IFRS 17 is being developed because IFRS Standards do not address how to measure insurance contracts.
 As a result, insurers used a wide range of insurance accounting practices for reporting on a key aspect of their business activity.
-The different accounting treatment across jurisdictions and products made it difficult for investors and analysts to understand and compare insurers' results.
+The different accounting treatment across jurisdictions and products makes it difficult for investors and analysts to understand and compare insurers' results.
 Insurance contracts often cover long-term and complex risks that are difficult to reflect in the measurement of insurance contracts.
 In addition, insurance contracts are not typically traded in markets and may include a significant savings component, posing further measurement challenges.
-Some previous insurance accounting practices did not adequately reflect the true underlying financial positions and performance of these insurance accounting practices consistent across jurisdictions and insurers' financial reports more relevant and transparent.
+Some previous insurance accounting practices did not adequately reflect the true underlying financial positions and performance of these insurance contracts.
+To address these issues, the Board started a project to make insurance accounting practices consistent across jurisdictions and insurers' financial reports more relevant and transparent.
 IFRS 17 would complete this project.